InversoGmbH/jooqexample/README.md

 This example is assumes you already have a project with configured persistence layer and want to integrate jooq in your project.

 ## Basic situation
 We have a JPA - Application.
-The mapping Classes are in the package `de.inverso.jooqexample.model`.
+The mapping Classes are in the package `de.inverso.jooqexample.de.inverso.jooqexample.model`.
 Our Database is created and updated by [Hibernate](http://hibernate.org/).
 In this case we use a [H2](https://www.h2database.com/html/main.html) Database.

 ## Why should I use it?